HelpMeFinishPhD/Qcamp2019/missions/Bob_M2.md

 * [10%] of total points reduction for each failed attempt in constructing the secure key (in Objective 2).

 Step by step walkthrough:
 1. Alice runs `send_key.py` and Bob runs `recv_key.py`.
 Note that Bob needs to run his program first.
 After running the programs, Alice will obtain the unsifted key (16 bits) and basis choices (16 bits), while Bob will obtain the measurement result (16 bits) and basis choices (16 bits).
-For Bob, remember to set the value of `threshold` in `recv_key.py` to be the mean of the intensity matrix.
+For Bob, remember to set the value in `threshold.txt` to be the mean of the intensity matrix.
 1. Alice and Bob fills in the keysift form according to the procedures.
 Supposedly, they are only allowed to pass the `public channel` paper back and forth.
 However, in the trials Alice and Bob can work together and help each other.
 They might also benefit with the program `keysift_hint.py`.
 1. Alice and Bob attempt the second objectives, i.e. without any other communication channel except the `public channel` paper.
 This session will be guided by the `GameMaster`, and after each attempt you will submit the keysift form to the `GameMaster`.
 He will then confirm whether the key are correctly constructed.